 To qualify for this deduction, applicants must identify the individual with a disability on the application.
-If the household member receives a form of income because of a verified disability (such as social security disability or disability compensation), that may be used as a method to verify the disability.
-Otherwise, Form RD 1944-4, Certification of Disability or Handicap, or other 3rd party documents prepared by a physician or other medical professional, should be used to verify the individual's disability from a physician or other medical professional.
+Form RD 1944-4, Certification of Disability or Handicap should be used to request verification of the individual's disability from a physician or other medical professional.